Fl4gu1z0wsky/CEH/README.md

 **WHOIS** - is a query and response protocol that is widely used for querying databases that store the registered users or assignees of an Internet resource, such as a domain name, an IP address block or an autonomous system, but is also used for a wider range of other information.

 **Session splicing** - One basic technique is to split the attack payload into multiple small packets so that the IDS must reassemble the packet stream to detect the attack.
 By itself, small packets will not evade any IDS that reassembles packet streams.
 However, small packets can be further modified in order to complicate reassembly and detection.
 One evasion technique is to pause between sending parts of the attack, hoping that the IDS will time out before the target computer does.

+**Insertion Attack** - The attacker can send packets whose time-to-live (TTL) fields are crafted to reach the IDS but not the target computers.
+This will result in the IDS and the target system having two different character strings.
+An attacker confronts the IDS with a stream of one-character packets (the attacker-originated data stream), in which one of the characters (the letter “X”) will be accepted only by the IDS.
+As a result, the IDS and the end system reconstruct two different strings.

 **Unicode evasion** - Using Unicode representation, where each character has a unique value regardless of the platform, program, or language, is also an effective way to evade IDSs.
 For example, an attacker might evade an IDS by using the Unicode character c1 to represent a slash for a Web page request.